cuongnd9/friendly_chat/README.md

 # friendly_chat

-🙌👻 Building a simple chat with Flutter, Firebase
+🙌👻 Building a simple chat with Flutter.

 ## Quick start